Human care products are beneficial for humans but sometimes not for our dogs because, after all, they have been made with humans in mind, not dogs.

 Head And Shoulders Shampoo

-Head and Shoulders is not safe to use on your dog’s coat.
-Head and Shoulders is created for human hair, and it is not safe to use on a dog’s fur.
+Head and Shoulders are not safe to use on your dog’s coat.
+Head and Shoulders are created for human hair, which is unsafe to use on a dog’s fur.
 It would be best if you used a shampoo made specifically for dogs.
 That way, you can be sure that it is safe to use.

 Use In Dogs: none